Essential Information - 3 Countries 15 Days

 We strongly recommend that you take out insurance at the time of booking your trip to ensure that you are covered in the event of cancellation.

-We choose accommodation on the basis of comfort rather than luxury.
+We choose accommodation on the based on comfort rather than luxury.
 Our prices are based on sharing a twin room.
 Should you wish to have a room all to yourself there is a single supplement option on the most of our tours.
 For more information on the additional costs please see Dates & Prices.

-The majority of the accommodation for this trip is in hotels & some will have en-suite facilities and air conditioning.
+Most of the accommodation for this trip is in hotels, some will have en-suite facilities and air conditioning.

 Whilst we endeavour to provide correct and relevant information obtained directly from the relevant Embassy, High Commission or Consulate General - this information is subject to frequent change, without warning and at very short notice.
 Due to this, we cannot be held liable for any errors in the information provided on this website.
 We strongly advise you to check all information with the embassy relevant to your country for information about passport and visa requirements.